 Labour’s support was strongest in and around Shotts as well as the postal vote, whilst the SNP led in Allanton and Bonkle areas.
 The area around Salsburgh and Hartwood had its boxes merged but shows a close competition between Labour and the SNP, so it’s possible those were more split between the parties than the merger suggests.

 Finally, perhaps reflecting the relative weakness of the British Unionist Party in those areas, the Conservatives showed by far the most strongly in the south and west of the ward.

 After all that chat above about how well the British Unionist Party had done, they are conspicuous by their absence this time.
 They are still a registered party so that absence seems very odd.
 If you were a party with no elected representation which had garnered enough support to elect a councillor in 2022, wouldn’t you want to take every opportunity to nurture that vote to ensure future victory?
 I’m here to cover elections not give advice, but I can’t quite wrap my head around the strategy there.

 Since it’s been a lot longer since the previous by-election here, we have fewer returning candidates.
+Note that just like in Thorniewood, the Lib Dems opted not to nominate a candidate this time, having previously done so for the original date with John AH Cole.
 Since the UKIP candidate shifted to Thorniewood, it’s just the Greens’ Kyle Davidson, who also contested Airdrie North in 2017.